North Yorkshire Moors Railway: History

 The North Yorkshire Moors Railway was first opened in 1836 as the Whitby and Pickering Railway.
 The railway was planned in 1831 by George Stephenson as a means of opening up trade routes inland from the then important seaport of Whitby.
 The initial railway was designed and built to be used by horse-drawn carriages.
 Construction was carried out by navvies and coordinated by top engineers.
 Their three main achievements were cutting a 120 yd tunnel through rock at Grosmont, constructing a rope-worked incline system at Beck Hole and traversing the marshy and deep Fen Bog using a bed of timber and sheep fleeces.
 The tunnel is believed to be one of the oldest railway tunnels in England.

-In its first year of operation, the railway carried 10,000 tonne of stone from Grosmont to Whitby, as well as 6,000 passengers, who paid a fare of 1 shilling to sit on the roof of a coach, or 1 shilling and 3 pence to sit inside.
+In its first year of operation, the railway carried 10,000 tonne of stone from Grosmont to Whitby, as well as 6,000 passengers, who paid a fare of 1 shilling to sit on the roof of a coach, or 1 shilling 3 pence to sit inside.
 It took two and a half hours to travel from Whitby to Pickering.

 In 1845, the railway was acquired by the York and North Midland Railway who re-engineered the line to allow the use of steam locomotives.
 They also constructed the permanent stations and other structures along the line which still remain today.
 The Beck Hole incline was re-equipped with a steam powered stationary engine and iron rope.
 They also added the line south from Pickering so that the line had a connection to York and beyond.

 In 1854 the York and North Midland Railway became part of the North Eastern Railway.
 Steam locomotives could not operate on the Beck Hole incline; so in the early 1860s the North Eastern Railway started construction of an alternative route which opened in 1865 – this is the route which is still in use today.
 The original route is now a 3+1/2 mi rail trail named the Rail Trail.

 In 1923 the North Eastern Railway was absorbed into the London and North Eastern Railway as a result of the Railways Act 1921.
 In 1948 nationalisation meant that British Railways took control.
 During this time, little changed on the line.
 However, in his controversial report Dr Beeching declared that the Whitby-Pickering line was uneconomic and listed it for closure; the last passenger service ran on 6 March 1965 with freight continuing until July 1966.
 The line was used in June 1965 to house the Royal Train for the Duke of Edinburgh's visit to the RAF Fylingdales early warning station.